mohankku/mohankku.github.io/index.md

 ## About me

-I am a research scientist at Meta Reality Labs, where I work on accelerating ML inference on embedded devices.
-The core part of the work is vectorizing ML operators using SIMD intrinsics.
+I am a Research Scientist at Meta Reality Labs focused on accelerating machine learning inference on embedded devices.
+My work encompasses optimizing and deploying diverse ML architectures—including CNNs, RCNNs, RNNs, and transformers—onto resource-constrained hardware platforms.
+I leverage PyTorch and related frameworks to develop efficient model implementations and quantization techniques for edge deployment.
+Additionally, I partner with SoC vendors to architect NPU/eNPU specifications that enable more efficient and effective hardware solutions for on-device ML inference.

-I got my Ph.D. in computer science from the School of Computer Science at Georgia Institute of Technology, advised by [Dr. Taesoo Kim](https://taesoo.kim/).
-My current research interest is in ML acceleration.
-My thesis is available [here](https://smartech.gatech.edu/handle/1853/61693).
+I received my Ph.D. in Computer Science from the Georgia Institute of Technology, where I specialized in Systems under the advisement of [Dr. Taesoo Kim](https://taesoo.kim/).
+My thesis, *Taming Latency In Data Center Applications*, is available [here](https://smartech.gatech.edu/handle/1853/61693).
+I also hold an M.S. in Computer Science from Georgia Tech and a B.E. in Computer Science from the University of Madras.

 ## Publications